TheBrainFamily/gql-generator/documentation/docs/structure.md

             └── HelloQuery.ts
 ```

-As you can notice there is a pre-defined pattern for you to follow.
+As you can notice we use a pattern you are welcome to follow.
-_In the future we might allow having the module pattern customizable, try to convince us :)_

-Every module has a name, that name needs to be reflected in the `module/Module_Name/graphql/Module_Name.graphql` file.
+Every module has a name, that name is reflected in the `module/Module_Name/graphql/Module_Name.graphql` file.

 Based on that file our generator will generate resolvers for Queries, Mutations, Fields, also spec files scaffolds for them.